-Hannah Faal was the President of IAPB when VISION 2020 was launched in 1999.
+Hannah Faal became the President of IAPB soon after VISION 2020 was launched in 1999.
 She discusses some of the achievements of VISION 2020 in this ‘Vision Excellence‘ blog series to mark the end of VISION 2020.

 What was VISION 2020’s impact on eye care and service delivery in Africa?